GoogleCloudPlatform/pubsec-declarative-toolkit/services/private-gke/client-experimentation/gke-standard/README.md

 #### Implementing Config Sync

+> Warning: You can use Option 1 and 2 directly from a clone of this repo, but you will need to use a Git repo of your own for this step.

 The following will guide you during the setup of Config Sync.

 **Steps**

+  > Note: If you previously tried Option 1, make sure that you have deleted the file `resourcegroup.yaml` from the gke-autopilot folder.

+1. Prepare an empty repo or have one where you can store the following folder and its sub-folders.

+- services/private-gke/client-experimentation/

 1. Create a git-creds secret.

     You need to create a kubernetes secret that grants "code read" permission.

     > Note: This example will use an Azure Devops Repo.
-Further info can be found on this site: https://cloud.google.com/anthos-config-management/docs/how-to/    installing-config-sync#git-creds-secret.
+Further info can be found on this site: https://cloud.google.com/anthos-config-management/docs/how-to/installing-config-sync#git-creds-secret.

 1. Configure the following environment variables:

     ```
-    export GIT_USERNAME=<git username> # For Azure Devops, this is the name of the Organization
+    export GIT_USERNAME=<git username>
     export TOKEN=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
     ```